Package org.apfloat.internal

 All of the above apfloat implementations have the following features (some of the links

-version, but all four versions have similar classes):
+point to the int version, but all four versions have similar classes):

 - Depending on the size, numbers can be stored in memory